 As discussed in the section above, Adobe Experience Manager (AEM) is a content management solution that helps professionals keep track of their content.
 Anything that is required for an individual or an organization to make the most important strategic components is all housed within this single platform.
 AEM, in layman terms, can be termed as a faster and an easier way to give access to your customers what they want by providing them with user-friendly interfaces and built-in features.
 As it’s easy to use, AEM has gained a huge popularity for the product as well as for the organization.

-It just doesn’t enable web applications to be built in a jiffy but also enables the building mobile applications with a rapid pace.
-Using AEM, organizations can build web applications, responsive websites, mobile applications, forms, etc. There are some cool features that come in pretty handy like being able to embed custom built components with content being fetched from its Digital Asset Manager (DAM).
-For organizations which are planning to opt for AEM or who are already using them, this article should provide almost all the details that are required to understand better.
-This will not just enable you to help organizations pick up pace but also provide valuable insights into Quality Engineering roadmap.
+It just doesn’t enable web applications to be built in a jiffy but also enables the building of mobile applications at a rapid pace.
+Using AEM, organizations can build web applications, responsive websites, mobile applications, forms, etc. There are some cool features that come in pretty handy like being able to embed custom-built components with the content being fetched from its Digital Asset Manager (DAM).
+For organizations that are planning to opt for AEM or who are already using them, this article should provide almost all the details that are required to understand better.
+This will not just enable you to help organizations pick up the pace but also provide valuable insights into the Quality Engineering roadmap.